specialprocedures/semnet/README.md

 ## Features

 - **Scikit-learn style API** - Familiar fit/transform interface for ML practitioners
-- **Custom embeddings support** - Use your own pre-computed embeddings or any embedding model
+- **Bring your own embeddings** - Use any embedding source (OpenAI, Cohere, sentence-transformers, etc.)
 - **Blocking for performance** - Only compare documents within specified blocks for massive performance gains
-- **Multiple embedding models** - Support for any SentenceTransformer model
 - **Configurable similarity thresholds** - Control how strict the deduplication is
 - **Weighted documents** - Give more importance to certain documents when choosing representatives
 - **Fast similarity search** - Uses Annoy for efficient approximate nearest neighbor search